nebrelbug/bengubler-old/content/authors/bengubler/_index.md

 #   - Visitors
 ---

-Ben Gubler is a student interested in all things tech.
+Ben Gubler is interested in all things tech.
 Most of his programming is in JavaScript/TypeScript, but he also enjoys writing in Python, and sometimes Rust, Go, and C++.

 He is the creator and lead developer of [Squirrelly](https://squirrelly.js.org) and [Eta](https://eta.js.org), two of the fastest JavaScript template engines.
 He is currently creating a Chrome Extension he plans to release soon.